mcollison/Pull-my-leg-request-tutorial/README.md

 What is orange and sounds like a parrot?

 What did the cheese say to the mirror?
+LEMON

 How should you teach complex computer science?